tc09-brcm-social/smCurl/README.md

 # cassoCurl

-* This is an experimental release, mainly for experiemntal EpmApplications
+* This release contains an experimental SAML2 metadata import capabilities.
+* They relies on xml2json available at https://www.npmjs.com/package/xml2json-cli
+* which further requies npm to install.
+It also requires dos2unix as well.
+* The installation of xml2json could be challenging.
+As a result, it is under
+* review.
+We are hoping to create a new version to ease the possible pain of it.

-This is the first public release original cassoRest then cassoCurl.
+This is the second public release original cassoRest then cassoCurl.
 It uses the Shell Scripting framework proposed by: https://apiacademy.co/2019/10/devops-rest-api-execution-through-bash-shell-scripting/

 * Pre-requisites
 	* jq: to be downloaded from https://stedolan.github.io/jq/download/
 	* Windows git: https://git-scm.com/download/win
+	* jq needs to be executable and stored at the same directory as authn.

 * authn - is now to be made using bash utils/makeauthn.sh from the home diretory
 	* use the utils/env.shlib.sample to utils/env.shlib